3 Tips to Picking the Perfect Pineapple

 While there are many thing in life with no guarantees, but pineapple doesn’t have to be one of them.
 Here are three easy tips to make sure you choose the one that will taste as good as it looks.

-1. Smell the bottom of the Pineapple.
+1. Smell the bottom of the pineapple.

 2. Note the color and give it a squeeze!

-On the contrary, the more wrinkled and squishier the pineapple gets, the more ripe or even over-ripe they become.
+On the contrary, the more wrinkled and squishy the pineapple gets, the more ripe or even over-ripe they become.
 If you’re eating the pineapple right away, you want one right in the middle.
-You want a soft golden color that gives a bit when you squeeze.
+You want a soft golden color that gives just a bit when you squeeze.